arakneed/crawler/README.md

 asyncio.run(Crawler().run(Task('page', 'https://github.com'), resolver))
 ```

 This code downloads all images it founds on Github.
-I believe it explains what does the framework use like.
+I believe it explains what does the business code look like.

 ## Examples